 Assessment of purchases to establish whether the public tender threshold (\$200,001 excluding GST) has been reached will be based on a consideration of a rolling spend on like goods, services or works over the course of a two year period, taking into consideration the lifetime spend of the goods, services or works purchased.
-Where that threshold limit is reached within the two year timeframe, a public Request for Tender process should be undertaken.
+Where that threshold limit is reached within the two year timeframe, a public Request for Tender process must be undertaken.

-5.2.6 Risk Assessment
+6. Risk Assessment